be_ixf;ym_202407 d_15; ct_100

 Investing in Private Credit: The Manager Matters

-Once managers make an investment, they have a tendency to hold the loans long term which allows them to be a part of the growth strategy over several business cycles.
+Once managers make an investment, they have a tendency to hold the loans long term which allows them to be a part of the strategy over several business cycles.
 Most managers tend to invest in senior loans, which can offer more risk mitigation as they sit at or near the top of the capital structure.

 Direct lending requires intensive, bottom-up fundamental research and thorough due diligence.
-Manager success in this asset class can depend on access to capital, experience and expertise across all stages of the business cycle.
+Manager success in this asset class can depend on access to capital, experience, and expertise across all stages of the business cycle.
 In addition, if markets turn downward, volatility increases, and loan funding becomes scarce, larger investors can likely charge an even higher premium for access to capital.

-How Can Retail Investors Access Them?
+How Can Retail Investors Get Access?

 Risks